A Framework for Analysis of DEC Approximations to Hodge-Laplacian Problems using Generalized Whitney Forms

-In this section, we state and prove our main results on error estimates for the DEC scheme.
-For brevity, we will no longer explicitly note operators in terms of $k$ and $n$ when this is clear based on context, and we will no longer write $\tr$ when integrating over a $k$-cell or $k$-face when this is clear from context.
-Our main results are in the theorems below.
+In this section, we introduce crucial tools and note results which will be useful for the proof of our error estimates in Section \ref{sec:StabilityErrorEstimates}.
+For brevity, we will no longer explicitly note operators in terms of $k$ and $n$ nor write $\tr$ when integrating over a $k$-cell or $k$-face when this is clear from context.